shengnandi/Wine-Quality-Prediction-Using-Neural-Network/README.md

 ## Shapiro test:

 The Shapiro test can inform whether the variables follow a normal distribution.
-After the Shapiro test, we can find out the density and ph features are more likely from a normal distribution.
+After the Shapiro test, we can find out the density and pH features are more likely from a normal distribution.

 ![avatar](https://github.com/shengnandi/Wine-Quality-Prediction-Using-Neural-Network/blob/main/picture/5.png)